Financial Due Diligence from the Founder’s Side

 When investors dig into your financials, they’re not just checking that your numbers add up.
 They’re stress-testing your story.

 This isn’t about catching you out.
 It’s about assessing risk.
 Every inconsistency they find makes them wonder what else you’ve missed.
-Every delay in getting documents makes them question whether you’re organised enough to scale.
+Every delay in producing documents makes them question whether you’re organised enough to scale.

 Some due diligence issues are minor.
 Others kill deals.
 The difference usually comes down to whether the problem is fixable or whether it signals deeper dysfunction.

-The best way to survive due diligence is to prepare before you need to.
+The best way to handle due diligence is to prepare before you need to.
 That means keeping your books clean, staying compliant and making sure your financial records actually reflect the business you’re running.

 Ready to get your financial house in order?
 Standard Ledger helps Aussie startups prepare for investment with clean books, accurate financial records and strategic CFO support.
 We’ll make sure you’re investor-ready when the opportunity comes.
 Book a free chat with our team today.